overlookmotel/sequelize-definer/README.md

 To prevent a particular field being auto-associated, set `reference` on the field to `null`.

-`autoAssociate` option can also be overridden on an individual model in that model's options.

 #### fields

 Adds the fields provided to every model defined.